NetFabric/NetFabric.CodeAnalysis/README.md

 }
 ```

+### Disposable enumerator

+The enumerator can be disposable and it's disposed at the end of the enumeration.

+If the enumerator is a `class` or a `struct`, it has to implement the [`IDisposable`](https://docs.microsoft.com/en-us/dotnet/api/system.idisposable) interface.
+If it's a `ref struct`, it only needs to have a parameterless `Dispose` method that returns `void`.

 ### By-reference item return

 The `Current` property can return the item by reference.

 _NOTE: In this case, you should also be careful to declare the enumeration variable as `foreach (ref var item in source)` or `foreach (ref readonly var item in source)`.
 If you use `foreach (var item in source)`, no warning is shown and a copy of the item is made on each iteraton.
 You can use [NetFabric.CodeAnalysis.Analyzer](https://www.nuget.org/packages/NetFabric.CodeAnalysis.Analyzer/) to warn you of this case._